Weekly Rankings: Five favorite non-conference basketball matchups

 4. NEBRASKA

-The only thing that places the Nebraska matchup ahead of the one versus Cal is that it is a bit of a regional rivalry that adds some juice to the game and it is being played at T-Mobile Arena in Kansas City.
+The only thing that places the Nebraska matchup ahead of Cal is that it is a regional and old Big 12 rivalry.
+That adds some juice to the game, and it is being played at T-Mobile Arena in Kansas City.

 I always enjoy those contests.